With tips on how to apply each lesson in your life.

 9. “As long as a man imagines that he cannot do a certain thing, so long… is it impossible for him to do it.” – Baruch (Benedict) Spinoza

-So much of coping with mental illness involves your mindset.
+So much of coping with mental illness involves your mindset, and that’s why it’s great to think of inspirational quotes for living with bipolar disorder.
 Manic depression takes the color from your world.
 If you believe you will never get better, your thoughts will come true.
 Instead, imagine the best possible outcome.
 What would your best life look like?
 Work towards achieving the life you want.
 Believe anything is possible.

 10. “When you forgive, you in no way change the past – but you sure do change the future.” – Bernard Meltzer